Preservation & Prevention

 She will give an all-staff presentation on her training and specific training for staff members who will run the program.

-The Preservation Placement Program operates with a priority hierarchy: adoption, kinship, and then foster placements.
+The Preservation & Prevention Program operates with a priority hierarchy: adoption, kinship, and then foster placements.
 However, no child in need is turned away; foster cases are embraced when the capacity allows.

 A robust intervention team will be at the forefront, with specialists holding (or working toward) degrees in social work, psychology, or human services.
-These specialists will work under the guidance of a program manager and the Chief Clinical Officer, adhering to the high standards set by the program.
+These specialists will work under the guidance of a program manager, adhering to the high standards set by the program.

 The program aims to significantly reduce these numbers by equipping adoptive parents with the knowledge and skills to manage their new roles effectively.